 Make sure any text within the images is clear and readable.

-If your images include any sort of text make sure it’s legible.
+If your images include any text, make sure it’s legible.
 Text that isn’t clear and easy to read, even if it isn’t essential to understanding the concept, can make a product image less inviting.

 Next Steps for Concept Testing Images

-Developing a concept test has a lot of components, and the images are just one of them, but these tips will at least make that process a little less of a mystery.
+Developing a concept test has many components, and the images are just one of them, but these tips will at least make that process a little less of a mystery.
 Choosing the best possible images will help you put your product out there, get the informed response you need, and help you move your business forward.